Regulatory Supervision of Legacy Sites

 The scope of RSLS activities covers support in development of effective and efficient regulatory processes, such as:

 The project will compile lessons learned from past experience with legacy site remediation and provide recommendations as to what constitutes good practice for regulatory supervision of legacy sites.

-Three annual coordination meetings have been held since the launch of the RSLS project:
+Annual coordination meetings and workshops have been held since the launch of the RSLS project.

 The RSLS project will be directed by a Coordinating Group (CG), which consists of the RSLS chairperson, WG leaders and IAEA Secretariat.
 The CG is responsible for planning Technical Meetings and coordinating WG activities.
 The CG will meet annually, usually in conjunction with the annual Technical Meeting.
-Ms. Malgorzata Sneve, Norwegian Radiation Protection Authority, is the Chairperson for the first term of the RSLS project.
+A chairperson is selected on a rotating basis, in accordance with the Terms of Reference for the project.

 Participation in the RSLS project is open to all Member States.